Pwd9000-ML/terraform-azurerm-dynamic-subnets/README.md

 }
 ```

+## Example 2

-## Example 2: Simple example where new Vnet with custom DNS will be created in an existing resource group
+Simple example where a new Vnet with custom DNS will be created in an existing resource group.
 This example requires an exisitng resource group and will create a new vnet populated with demo subnets based on the default input variables.

 ```hcl
 provider "azurerm" {